Time and Space Analysis

 The timings folder contains code for timing the project’s classes.

-The implemented arrays are faster than a normal array, when calling fill(v) at least ~0.05% of the times.
+The implemented arrays are faster than a normal array, when calling fill(v)

 See the last full results of Farray1, Farray, and NFarray.